Blowback

 Post-Industrial / United States of America

-Seven white Hydrocal basins arranged in formation, each containing used oil.
-The oil surfaces began as black mirrors reflecting sky and viewers.
-Over seven weeks, the oil reacted with air and weather: resinous rings formed and deepened, debris accumulated, and rainwater pooled.
-Reflection became record.
-During installation, vandals damaged several basins, spilling black sludge.
-The damage was left in place, making intentional installation and destructive intervention indistinguishable in the final weathered surface marked by evidential waste. ☐
+Seven white hydrocal basins were arranged in formation, each containing used oil.
+The oil surfaces initially functioned as black mirrors, reflecting sky and viewers.
+Over seven weeks, exposure to air and weather altered the material: resinous rings formed and deepened, debris accumulated, rainwater pooled, and rainwater evaporated.
+Reflection shifted from image to record.

 Location: Old City, Philadelphia, Pennsylvania, United States of America